the-gigi/book-tracker/README.md

-# book-scraper
+# book-tracker

-Scrape the sales rank of a book on Amazon
+Keep track of the sales rank of books on Amazon